-Under the Control of Asbestos Regulations 2012 (CAW), those wishing to carry out building, maintenance and similar types of work in or on premises, plant and equipment that could contain asbestos must assess and eliminate or adequately control the risk of their employees or others being exposed to the substance.
-This means that, before starting any work that could disturb ACMs or suspected ACMs, they must:
+Under the Control of Asbestos

+Regulations 2012 (CAW), those planning

+to carry out building, maintenance and

+similar work in or on premises, plant and

+equipment that could contain asbestos

+must assess - and then eliminate or

+adequately control - the risk of their

+employees or others being exposed

+to the substance.
+This means before

+starting any work that could disturb

+ACMs or suspected ACMs, they must:

-- Identify whether asbestos is present and determine its type and condition for example, by asking the building owner for information on the location and type of asbestos in the building and its condition (see 'duty to manage') - If no information is available or it is limited - and there is reason to suspect asbestos may be present, have the area surveyed and samples of the material due to be worked on analysed - Alternatively, assume any material that will need to be disturbed contains asbestos and take the appropriate precautions for the highest risk situation.
+- Identify whether asbestos is present and determine its type and condition for example, by asking the building owner for information on the location and type of asbestos in the building and its condition (see 'duty to manage' section below) - If no information is available or it is limited - and there is reason to suspect asbestos may be present, have the

+- area surveyed and samples of the material due to be worked on analysed - Alternatively, assume any material that will need to be disturbed contains asbestos and take the appropriate precautions for the highest risk situation.

-The person in charge must also:
+The employer or person in charge of any work liable to disturb asbestos or suspected asbestos must also:

-- Carry out a risk assessment to see if it is possible to undertake the work while avoiding the risk of asbestos exposure - If it's not possible to avoid the risk of exposure identify who might be at risk and the possible level of asbestos exposure from the task - Decide if the work needs to be carried out by an HSE-licensed asbestos contractor - Decide on and implement appropriate work methods to ensure exposure is prevented or kept as low as reasonably practicable - Prepare a plan of work, explaining what the job involves, the work procedures and the controls that will be followed
+- Carry out a risk assessment to see if it is possible to undertake the work while avoiding the risk of asbestos exposure - If it's not possible to avoid the risk of exposure identify who might be at risk and the possible level of asbestos exposure from the task - Decide if the work needs to be carried out by an HSE-licensed asbestos contractor - Decide on and implement appropriate work methods to ensure exposure is prevented or kept as low as reasonably practicable - Prepare a plan of work, explaining what the job involves, the work procedures and the controls that will be followed - Ensure those carrying out the work are provided with the correct equipment, such as asbestos enclosures and respiratory protective equipment - Ensure the area is inspected at the end of the job to ensure it is fit for re-occupation - Make arrangements for the safe disposal of any asbestos waste.

-- Ensure those carrying out the work are provided with the correct equipment, such as asbestos enclosures and respiratory protective equipment - Ensure the area is inspected at the end of the job to ensure it is fit for re-occupation - Make arrangements for the safe disposal of any asbestos waste.
-Under the CAW, employers must also ensure that all employees who could be at risk of exposure to asbestos - and those who supervise them - are provided with adequate information, instruction and training so they can safeguard themselves and others from being exposed to the substance.
-See HSE's website for more advice.
+Under the Control of Asbestos Regulations, employers must ensure that any employees liable to be exposed to asbestos - and those who supervise them - are provided with adequate information, instruction and training so they can safeguard themselves and others from the risk of exposure.